 > (root-of-tangent poly #i3.0)

-In short, newton exhibits the full range of complex termination
+In short, newton exhibits the full range of problems when it comes

 Domain Knowledge With a minor algebraic manipulation, you can show that the given amount is irrelevant.
 Only the interest rate matters.
-Also domain experts know that doubling occurs after roughly 72/r as long as the interest rate r is not large.
+Also domain experts know that doubling occurs after roughly 72/r month as long as the interest rate r is “small.”

 A rocket lifts off at the constant rate of acceleration of .
 What height does it reach after 5, 10, 15 seconds?